OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ### Install the Yeoman generator &mdash; Yo Office

 The project creation and scaffolding tool is [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), affectionately known as **Yo Office**.
-You need to install latest version of [Yeoman](https://github.com/yeoman/yo) and Yo Office.
+You need to install the latest version of [Yeoman](https://github.com/yeoman/yo) and Yo Office.
 To install these tools globally, run the following command via the command prompt.

   ```command&nbsp;line
   npm install -g yo generator-office